Braw Bagpipe Tuner

 You can use the tuner to help you tune various other types of pipes.

 For the Scottish Small pipes, you can use the tuner for small pipes in any key.
-For the chanter tuning, it works as normal - just calibrate the tuner to your low A on your chanter.
-The drone tuning is a bit different though.
+For the chanter tuning, it works as normal - just calibrate the tuner to your low A on your chanter, though you may need to move the chanter a bit closer to the mic to properly pick up Low G. The drone tuning is a bit different though.
 On the small pipes the tenor drone is often at the same pitch as the chanter low A, with the bass one octave lower (as opposed to the highland pipes where the tenor is one octave below low A and the bass 2 octaves lower).
 This means that the tenor will show up as low A, and the bass as the tenor on the tuner.
 There is no setting on the tuner for the middle drone on the small pipes.
 Adding more complete support for small pipes is on our list of things to do.

 For the Border Pipes, the tuner should work as normal for pipes in any key, just calibrate the tuner to your low A on your chanter